janpstrunn/forg/README.md

 )
 ```

-When the method 'gallery' is used, all files that start with any of those patterns are moved to the corresponding directory.
+When the method `gallery` is used, all files that start with any of those patterns are moved to the corresponding directory.

-By default, only 'ftp' reads the end of the files, looking for filetypes.
-All the other arrays will have their pattern to the beginning of the filename, for example: wppr%-cat.png.
-The **percentage symbol** declares the end of the pattern, in this case 'wppr'.
+By default, only `ftp` reads the end of the files, looking for filetypes.
+All the other arrays will have their pattern to the beginning of the filename, for example: `wppr%-cat.png`.
+The **percentage symbol** declares the end of the pattern, in this case `wppr`.

 There is no hardcode in the script, so the array could be called anything and infinitely modifiable.
-The '%' symbol can be changed to something else, by changing this line in the code:
+The `%` symbol can be changed to something else, by changing this line in the code:

 ```bash
 file_tag="${filename%%\%*}"